-- To ensure adequate grease drainage, do not use cookie sheets or similar pans for broiling. - After broiling, remove the broiler pan from the oven when you remove the food.
-Drippings will bake on the pad if you leave it in the heated oven. - Turn on the surface unit only after placing filled pan on the unit. - "Oven peeking" may cause heat loss, longer cooking times, and unsatisfactory baking results.
-Rely on your timer to keep track of the cooking time. - Bake cakes, pies, or cookies when oven is warm.
-Best time to bake is right after a meal has been cooked in oven. - Preheat the oven no longer than necessary. - Plan your meals for the most efficient use of the range.
+- Turn on the surface unit only after placing filled pan on the unit. - "Oven peeking" may cause heat loss, longer cooking times, and unsatisfactory baking results.
+Rely on your timer to keep track of the cooking time. - Bake cakes, pies, or cookies when the oven is warm.
+Best time to bake is right after a meal has been cooked in the oven. - Preheat the oven no longer than necessary. - Plan your meals for the most efficient use of the range.
 When using the oven to cook one food, try to cook the rest of the meal in it also. - Do not preheat when broiling, roasting, or cooking items such as casseroles.